-Test assemblies of all three metals were immersed in each of the two test solutions for up to one year.
+Identified test assemblies of all metals were immersed in each of the two test solutions for up to one year.
 Samples were monitored periodically throughout.
 Half of the samples were removed after 6 months storage and were carefully cleaned and evaluated.
 At the end of the one year period, the other half was removed, cleaned and evaluated.
-After removal from the test solutions and thorough rinsing, each sample was subjected to visual and microscopic evaluation to check for signs of corrosion, surface growth, pitting, base metal degradation and/or any anomaly of relevance.
+After removal from the test solutions and thorough rinsing, each sample was subjected to visual and microscopic evaluation to check for signs of corrosion, surface growth, pitting, base metal degradation and/or any other outstanding anomaly.